A push or an In-App campaign allows you to reach the audience of your app or website with a message. It's a combination of:

 - Running: Batch is currently delivering push notifications or showing In-App messages to your audience for these campaigns.

 This is the very first reason our users chose Batch.
 You can use Batch to send rich notifications using images, videos, GIFs or sounds on iOS, Android or Windows.
 You can also send a notification to your users' browser.
+Here are some tips to create your first push campaign.

 These notifications will be displayed out of the app, on the lock screen of the device or in the notification center.